 For more information about rotating and pivoting components in the local coordinate space, see Managing 3D Transformations.

-Drag-and-drop an image from Library > Assets on a material to create a texture component.
+Drag-and-drop an image from Assets on a material to create a texture component.
 Dragging an image to a default or principled material opens a Select Texture Property dialog.
 You can select the property to attach the texture to in the Set texture to property field.
 For a custom material, you must assign the texture to a map.
-If the Texture component is not displayed in Library, you should add the Qt Quick 3D module to your project, as described in Adding and Removing Modules.
+If the Texture component is not displayed in Components, you should add the Qt Quick 3D module to your project, as described in Adding and Removing Modules.